-UPE has in place reinsurance policies which set retention limits in relation to the level of insurance business to retain at an individual or group level.
+UPE has reinsurance policies in place which set retention limits in relation to the level of insurance business to retain at an individual or group level.
 Amounts which exceed these limits are reinsured.

 UPE's reinsurance arrangements are monitored in relation to the limits and strategy as per the Reinsurance Policies and the Risk Appetite Statements and in conjunction with the Utmost group's overall business strategy.